ballerina-platform/module-ballerinax-docusign.dsesign/README.md

    export packagePAT=<GitHub Personal Access Token>
     ```

-To utilize the Google Calendar connector in your Ballerina application, modify the `.bal` file as follows:
+To utilize the Google eSignature connector in your Ballerina application, modify the `.bal` file as follows:

 ### Build options